Aerial view of Chicago housing

 Government

 In a field focused on public policy, one obvious place to work is the public sector.
-These include:

 The City of Chicago